E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_reduce_symfunc_memory/readme.rst

 Training high-dimensional neural network potentials (HDNNPs) means to minimize the error between predictions and the reference information in a data set of atomic configurations.
-There, the desired potential energy surface is supplied in the form of an energy per configuration and forces on each atom.
+There, the desired potential energy surface is supplied in the form of an energy per configuration and forces acting on each atom.
 Consider the HDNNP expression for forces

 .. math::